FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 An example standardization effort is [Vassilev], a draft at the time of writing.

-{::comment}

-    VP: DONE210: Mention the YANG draft as a possible avenue?

-{:/comment}

-{::comment}

-    MB72: Can we provide an example how to make that?

-    VP: Nope.
-Say it is an integration effort.

-    MK: Edited.

-    VP: DONE.

-{:/comment}

-{::comment}

-    MB73: This is too vague.
-Unless we reword top better reflect the requirement, I don't think we can use the normative language here

-    VP: Reformulate.

-    MK: Edited.

-{:/comment}

 &nbsp;
 : Examples of traffic properties include:
 - Data link frame size